Getting Started

 Is this legit?
 I've been burned by credit repair scams before.

 We understand the skepticism — the credit repair industry is full of companies that charge hundreds of dollars and deliver nothing.
 Credit 800 is different.
-On the Self Service plan, you're in full control — you generate your own FCRA-compliant dispute letters using AI, send them yourself, and keep 100% of the results.
-On the Autopilot plan, we handle everything for you transparently — you can see every letter generated and every action taken.
-Either way, no shady contracts, no per-letter charges, and no promises we can't keep.
+You're in full control — you generate your own FCRA-compliant dispute letters, send them yourself, and keep 100% of the results.
+No shady contracts, no per-letter charges, and no promises we can't keep.

 How fast will I see results?